Hash-Studios/Prism/README.md

 Prism offers a never-ending feed of wallpapers on its home screen.
 It also has a Curated section that is filled with the best photos/wallpapers updated every day.
 It also features categories like Abstract, Nature, 4K, Art, Landscape, Minimal, Space, Neon, etc. if you are into these.
 Then it allows one to find wallpapers based on colors, i.e. you can find wallpapers with a color that matches your icons or home screen setup.
 Not even that, it also shows you a palette of colors from any wallpaper in the app, on clicking which you can find wallpapers of that specific color.

-Main features like finding and setting up wallpapers don't require Google Sign In, while features like Favourites or Downloads require you to sign up using Google.
+Main features like finding, downloading and setting up wallpapers don't require Google Sign In, while features like Favourites require you to sign up using Google.
 This signup is facilitated by Google Firebase, so it is secure and we only get your name, email, and profile photo for identification purposes.
 The app also has Dark Mode, if you want to save your phone's battery while getting in love with those wallpapers.
-The app also allows users to share wallpapers with others by giving them a unique link for every wallpaper, using Dynamic Links so that anyone can directly view the wallpaper.
+The app also allows users to share wallpapers with others by giving them a unique link for every wallpaper, using Firebase Dynamic Links so that anyone can directly view the wallpaper.

 ### Introducing Prism Premium